mlauck/crass-fish/README.md

 Check back later for more info as project develops

 # For color schemes
-- [Colorhexa]<https://www.colorhexa.com/> is helpful for finding complimentary colors
+- <https://www.colorhexa.com/> is helpful for finding complimentary colors
-- [Color Brewer]<colorbrewer2.org> is an old standby
+- <https://colorbrewer2.org> is an old standby